 MATERNAL FLOCK SELECTION

-When starting a sheep enterprise, you can start with ewe lambs or yearlings that have never lambed and/or mature ewes that have produced offspringin the past -- or a combination of ewes of different ages.
+When starting a sheep enterprise, you can start with ewe lambs or yearlings that have never lambed and/or mature ewes that have already produced offspring -- or a combination of ewes of different ages.
 It is probably better to start with ewes of similar ages, as they require similar feeding and management.
 You can also start with open or pregnant ewes.
-There are pros and cons to each purchase decision.
+There are pros and cons to each purchasing decision.

 You are less likely to "purchase" problems if you purchase ewe lambs and yearlings that have never lambed.
 You are not likely to encounter any problems with their reproductive systems, especially their udders.
 Because young ewes have more productive years ahead of them, they usually sell for higher prices than mature ewes.
 The same is true of yearling ewes or hoggets.

 On the other hand, ewe lambs (bred to lamb at 12 to 14 months of age) are still growing and are more likely to experience dystocia (lambing difficulties) and other problems at lambing.
 Inexperienced shepherds may not want to purchase or breed ewe lambs.
 Ewe lambs will give birth to fewer lambs.
 Many ewe lambs give birth to single lambs.
 Embryonic death is higher among young females.